agBeta/nevis/self-documentation/database.md

 The limit of an auto_increment column is the size of the column.
 For unsigned int it is 4294967295.
 Also https://stackoverflow.com/questions/46365450/what-to-do-if-the-auto-increment-value-reaches-its-limit.

+But we aware according to https://stackoverflow.com/a/11515613: Do note, however, that UNSIGNED is MySQL-specific and not a standard SQL feature.
+This means that using UNSIGNED can make a future migration to a different RDBMS more complicated or cause you difficulties when using software libraries targeting standard SQL such as SQLAlchemy.
+I think this should be a part of the answer. – minexew

 ## AUTO_INCREMENT Handling in InnoDb

 See https://dev.mysql.com/doc/refman/8.0/en/innodb-auto-increment-handling.html. `innodb_autoinc_lock_mode` variable.